 Students will be placed in one of three possible courses dependent on their mathematical ability as determined by standardised testing and results from their previous years of study.
 There is opportunity for movement between courses if students feel they have not been placed appropriately.
-The Standard Level course follows Level 10 of the Australian curriculum, permitting access to resource materials and technology for all assessments, to improve accessibility for students who find Maths challenging.
-The Algebra Level course follows Level 10 of the Australian Curriculum, with a strong focus on algebraic techniques, and the Higher-Level Course includes a variety of extension material for the strongest mathematicians.
-A small number of students may be identified as candidates for acceleration and may be invited to study VCE Mathematical Methods Unit 1 and 2 in Year 10.
+The Standard Level course follows Level 10 of the Australian curriculum, permitting access to resource materials and technology for all assessments, to improve accessibility for students who find mathematics challenging.
+The Algebra Level course follows Level 10 of the Australian Curriculum, with a strong focus on algebraic techniques, and the Higher Level Course includes a variety of extension material for the strongest mathematicians.
+A small number of students may be identified as candidates for acceleration and may be invited to study VCE Mathematical Methods Units 1 & 2 in Year 10.

 Standard Level - Provides opportunities for students to complete the Year 10 course, without an emphasis on algebraic skills.
-It is focused on preparing students to study the VCE Foundation and General Mathematics courses in year 11 and 12.
+This course is focused on preparing students to study the VCE Foundation and General Mathematics courses in Year 11 and 12.
 There is no pathway to the IB for students studying this course.

 Algebra Level - Provides opportunities for students to enhance and extend their algebraic skills.
-It is focused on preparing students to study VCE Mathematical Methods or IB - Applications and interpretation SL or Analysis and approaches SL courses in year 11 and 12.
+This course is focused on preparing students to study VCE Mathematical Methods or IB Standard Level courses in Year 11 and 12.

 Higher Level - Provides opportunities for students to continue to study extension materials.
-It is focused on preparing students to study VCE Specialist Mathematics in addition to Mathematical Methods or IB - Analysis and approaches HL in year 11 and 12.
+This course is focused on preparing students to study VCE Specialist Mathematics in addition to Mathematical Methods, or IB Higher Level in Year 11 and 12.